Space Curves and Solitons of the KP Hierarchy. I. The $l$-th Generalized KdV Hierarchy: Introduction

-We briefly give a background of the Sato theory of the KP hierarchy and the algebro-geometric solutions associated with algebraic curves.
-Sato's theory of KP hierarchy associates a point of the universal Grassmannian manifold (UGM), a solution of the KP hierarchy.
-Each solution of the KP hierarchy is given by the so-called $\tau$-function, which is a function of infinitely many variables $(t_n:n=1,2\ldots)$.
-It is known that an algebro-geometric solution of the KP hierarchy can be expressed by the Riemann theta function \cite{Kr:77, BBEIM:94, Ml:84}.
-A method of algebro-geometric solutions was proposed in \cite{Kr:77}, and these solutions are constructed by the following way.
-Let $\mathcal{C}$ be a compact Riemann surface of genus $g$ and $\mathcal{L}$ a holomorphic line bundle of degree $g$ over it.
-Let $p_{\infty}$ be a nonsingular point of $\mathcal{C}$, $z$ a local parameter around $p_{\infty}$.
-Let $H^0(\mathcal{C}, \mathcal{L}(*\infty))$ be meromorphic sections of $\mathcal{L}$ with poles only at $p_{\infty}$.
-Identifying $\mathcal{L}$ with a degree $g$ divisor $D$ on $\mathcal{C}$, this can be represented as a space of meromorphic functions $U$ on a small neighborhood of $p_{\infty}$.
-Such $U$ represents a point of UGM, and denoted by $U=\text{Span}_\C\{\mathcal{B}\}$ with the Sato frame $\mathcal{B}$ representing a basis of the space of meromorphic functions with poles at the specified divisors $D+*\infty$ on $\mathcal{C}$.
-In the present paper, we only consider the set of meromorphic functions with a pole only at $p_\infty$, i.e. $D=gp_\infty$.
-(The general case will be discussed in a future communication.)
-Let $W = H^{0}(\mathcal{C}, \mathcal{O}(*\infty))$ be the set of meromorphic functions on $\mathcal{C}$ with a pole only at $p_{\infty}$.
-We note that $W$ is a commutative algebra graded by the order of poles at $p_{\infty}$ and $U$ is a module over $W$, where we have $z^gW=U\in\text{UGM}$ \cite{SW:85}.
-We also note that the order of poles of elements in $W$ defines a numerical semigroup $S$.
+\looseness=1 We briefly give a background of the Sato theory of the KP hierarchy and the algebro-geometric solutions associated with algebraic curves.
+Sato's theory of KP hierarchy associates a point of~the universal Grassmannian manifold (UGM) with a solution of the KP hierarchy.
+Each solution of the KP hierarchy is given by the so-called $\tau$-function, which is a function of infinitely many variables $(t_n\colon n=1,2,\ldots)$.
+It is known that an algebro-geometric solution of the KP hierarchy can be expressed by the Riemann theta function~\cite{BBEIM:94, Kr:77, Ml:84}.
+A method of algebro-geometric solutions was proposed in~\cite{Kr:77}, and these solutions are constructed by the following way.
+Let~$\mathcal{C}$ be a compact Riemann surface of genus $g$ and $\mathcal{L}$ a holomorphic line bundle of degree $g$ over~it.
+Let~$p_{\infty}$ be a nonsingular point of $\mathcal{C}$, $z$ a local parameter around $p_{\infty}$.
+Let~$H^0(\mathcal{C}, \mathcal{L}(*\infty))$ be meromorphic sections of $\mathcal{L}$ with poles only at $p_{\infty}$.
+Identifying $\mathcal{L}$ with a degree $g$ divisor $D$ on~$\mathcal{C}$, this can be represented as a space of meromorphic functions $U$ on a small neighborhood of $p_{\infty}$.
+Such $U$ represents a point of UGM, and denoted by $U={\rm Span}_\C\{\mathcal{B}\}$ with the Sato frame $\mathcal{B}$ representing a basis of the space of meromorphic functions with poles at the specified divisors $D+*\infty$ on $\mathcal{C}$.
+Then the Sato frame representing a point of UGM determines the coefficients of~the Schur polynomial expansion of the $\tau$-function.
+In the present paper, we only consider the set of meromorphic functions with a pole only at $p_\infty$, i.e., $D=gp_\infty$.
+(The general case will be discussed in a future communication~\cite{YX:21}) Let~$W = H^{0}(\mathcal{C}, \mathcal{O}(*\infty))$ be the set of meromorphic functions on $\mathcal{C}$ with a pole only at $p_{\infty}$.
+We~note that $W$ is a commutative algebra graded by the order of poles at $p_{\infty}$ and $U$ is a module over $W$, where we have $z^gW=U\in\text{UGM}$~\cite{SW:85}.
+We~also note that the order of poles of elements in $W$ defines a numerical semi\-group~$S$.